MathMachado/Challenge_Spark_Kafka/README.md

 # Fault Tolerance

-Fault tolerance in Apache Spark is crucial for ensuring that your data processing jobs can recover from failures.
+Fault tolerance in Apache Spark is crucial for ensuring that the data processing jobs can recover from failures.
 Some key mechanisms for achieving fault tolerance include:

 1. **Checkpoints:**
    - Implementing periodic checkpoints helps save the metadata information to a reliable distributed file system.